jorgefz/Lince/docs/userguide/Get Started.md

 ## Customise your window

-To change the initial settings of your window, you can retrieve and modify its initial state with `LinceGetAppState` before running `LinceRun`.
+To change the initial settings of your window, you can retrieve and modify its initial state with `LinceGetApp` before running `LinceRun`.

 Set its initial width and height in pixels with `app->width` and `app->height`, and the title at the top bar with `app->title`.